 - Sophomore (30-59 credits earned) $6,500 dependent, $10,500 independent

 - Junior/Senior (60+ credits earned) $7,500 dependent, $12,500 independent

 - Graduate – $20,500

-- Year-round Pell will be available to eligible students for 2017-2018 award year.
-This change to the Federal Pell Grant Program allows eligible students to receive up to 150 percent of a regular Federal Pell Grant Award over the course of the academic year (Fall, Spring, and Summer).
-To be eligible to receive the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled at least half-time.
+- Year-round Pell will be available to eligible students for 2022-2023 award year.
+Eligible students to receive up to 150 percent of a regular Federal Pell Grant Award over the course of the academic year (Fall, Spring, and Summer).
+To be eligible to receive the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled at least half-time (6 credits).

 Private Educational Loans